hphelion/documentation/cloudos/install.md

 # Install &amp; Configure Your Cloud

 Welcome!
-The following topics explain how to install &amp; configure your cloud with the HP Cloud OS platform.
+The following topics explain how to install &amp; configure your cloud with the HP Helion Cloud OS platform.

 It's important to read the topics and perform the described steps in order.
-While some steps are optional, the sequence that you'll follow in the HP Cloud OS Operational Dashboard user interface is significant, to ensure a proper deployment of your cloud.
+While some steps are optional, the sequence that you'll follow in the HP Helion Cloud OS Operational Dashboard user interface is significant, to ensure a proper deployment of your cloud.

 Install and set up the Admin node: